pranjalkoshti/react-simplified-antd/README.md

 ### React Antd Simplified

-A react UI library on top of antd, for making life easier while using Ant Design;
+A react UI library on top of antd, for making life easier while using Ant Design.

 You can install the module via npm: